lamatko/ProgrammingAssignment2/README.md

 ### Introduction

+This is my version of the second Programming Assignment for John Hopkins University's [R Programming Coursera course](https://class.coursera.org/rprog-009/wiki/syllabus).
+Part of the Data Science Specialization.

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast